 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
-In Delaware, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 11.3 percent of all entrepreneurs in the state, despite accounting for 8.5 percent of Delaware’s population.
+In Delaware, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with more than 5,500 immigrants owning their own business.